AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/SDS_Streams.md

 ## `Update Stream Type`

 Updates a stream’s type.
 The type is modified to match the specified stream view.
-Defined Indexes and PropertyOverrides are removed when updating a stream type.
+Defined indexes and PropertyOverrides are removed when updating a stream type.

 ### Request
  ```text